happyDomain/happydomain/README.md

 ./happydns
 ```

-After some initialization, it should show you:
+After some initializations, it should show you:

     Admin listening on ./happydns.sock
     Ready, listening on :8081